 Turmeric is Absent in Most Western Diets

 Turmeric is a spice commonly used in dishes in the Middle East, India, and Southeast Asia.
 However, it is not very common in western diets.
 Turmeric can be added to teas, smoothies or found in nutritional supplements.
-At MEND, we include turmeric in our Orthopedic supplement to keep inflammation in check and help with the healing process.
+At MEND, we include turmeric in Perform: Daily Inflammation supplement to keep inflammation in check and help with the healing process.